aksommerville/fullmoon4/etc/doc/archive-format.md

 ## Resource Formats

 Images are PNG.
 Songs are MIDI.
 Everything else is peculiar to Full Moon, see docs in this repo.

+In general, resource files should be named `src/data/TYPE/ID[-NAME][.FORMAT]`.
+Some resources (string and instrument) pack multiple resources into one source file, they are `src/data/TYPE/QUALIFIER`.
+Image resources will also eventually get a qualifier but I haven't decided anything around that yet.